BlaineDev/431-classes-2022/projectB/schedule.md

 ## Tuesday December 13

+- Please arrive at Dr. Love's office **10 minutes prior** to the start time listed below.
+If his door is open, knock and let him know you're there.
+If it's closed, please wait until he opens the door.
+Thank you.
+- Dr. Love’s office at CWRU is on the ground floor of the Wood building (in the WG-82 Suite), specifically it is **WG-82J**.
+- Email Dr. Love with any day-of-presentation emergencies.

 Date | Time | Group | Investigator(s)
 ----: | ----: | ----: | :------------------------------
 TUE 12-13 | 8:40 AM | T-01 | Rupleen Kaur